Tatsuya Imai

-Tatsuya Imai (今井 達也, Imai Tatsuya) is a Japanese professional baseball pitcher for the Saitama Seibu Lions of Nippon Professional Baseball (NPB).
-He made his NPB debut in 2017.
-Imai is a three-time NPB All-Star.
+Tatsuya Imai (今井 達也, Imai Tatsuya) is a Japanese professional baseball pitcher for the Houston Astros of Major League Baseball (MLB).
+He has previously played in Nippon Professional Baseball (NPB) for the Saitama Seibu Lions.
+He made his NPB debut in 2018, and is a three-time NPB All-Star.

 Career

+Amateur career

+Imai started playing baseball in the first grade of elementary school.
+While attending Kanuma City Nishi Junior High School, he played for the Kanuma Red Sox, a local club team, and participated in the national baseball tournament.
+After graduating from junior high school, he enrolled in Sakushin Gakuin High School, where he became the winning pitcher of the 98th National High School Baseball Championship.

+Saitama Seibu Lions

 Imai made his NPB debut in 2018 with the Saitama Seibu Lions.
+Imai struggled in his early career.
+His earned run average (ERA) was 4.81 in 2018, 4.32 in 2019, and 6.13 in 2020.
+He vastly improved in 2021, pitching to a 3.30 ERA.
+He has posted a sub-3.00 ERA in every full season since then.

 On April 18, 2025, Imai and Kaima Taira combined to no-hit the Fukuoka SoftBank Hawks at the Belluna Dome.
-Imai pitched the first eight innings, with Taira coming in the complete the no-hitter in the ninth inning.
+Imai pitched the first eight innings, with Taira coming in to complete the no-hitter in the ninth inning.
 On June 17, Imai struck out 17 batters in a game against the Yokohama DeNA BayStars, surpassing a club record previously held by Daisuke Matsuzaka.
 On June 21, it was announced that Imai, along with first baseman Tyler Nevin, received the May Taiju Life Insurance Monthly MVP.

-Imai is set to be posted to Major League Baseball during the 2025-26 offseason.
+Houston Astros

+The Lions posted Imai to Major League Baseball in November 2025, giving two months to sign with a team.
+On January 2, 2026, Imai signed a three-year contract with the Houston Astros for $54 million.
+On April 13, Imai was placed on the 10-day injured list for right arm fatigue, retroactive to April 12.
+On May 25, Imai pitched the first six innings of a combined no-hitter against the Texas Rangers, finished by Steven Okert and Alimber Santa, who was making his MLB debut in the game.
+On July 31, Houston announced that Imai would be moved to the bullpen.
+On September 27, he closed out the Astros' American League West-clinching win over the Athletics, fanning the final batter, Denzel Clarke.

 Pitching style

-Imai is a 5′ 11″, 176 pounds right-handed pitcher.
-With a low three-quarters delivery, he throws a fastball sitting around 95 mph, which tops out at 99 mph, a solid mid-80s slider, and a changeup.
+Imai is a 5 ft 11 in, 176 lb right-handed pitcher.
+With a low three-quarters delivery, he throws a fastball sitting around 95 mph, which tops out at 99 mph, an above-average mid-80s slider, and a changeup.